JoshOrndorff/recipes/src/testing/mock.md

 }
 ```

-Now, it is possible to placed signed transactions as parameters in runtime methods that require the `origin` input.
-See the full code in the kitchen](), but this looks like
+It is possible to placed signed transactions as parameters in runtime methods that require the `origin` input.
+See the [full code in the kitchen](https://github.com/substrate-developer-hub/recipes/tree/master/kitchen/modules/hello-substrate)), but this looks like

 ```rust
 #[test]